Way to Get First Reviews Faster on Amazon: ‘Amazon Early Reviewer Program’

 WHY AUTHENTIC CUSTOMERS WILL WRITE TRUE REVIEWS?

 Amazon wants authentic reviews, and they want them from all of their customers, not just a selected few.
 On the other hand, everyone’s got a profusion going on in life, and it takes time to write involved and insightful reviews.
 So, simply amazon doesn’t expect you to write reviews for free.
 They give some small gifts in exchange for the reviewer’s salient time and effort.
-In a short, amazon is trying to increase the number of organic reviews by rewarding random customers as follows:
+In short, amazon is trying to increase the number of organic reviews by rewarding random customers as follows:

 Early Reviewer Program reviews are identified with an orange badge that reads ‘Early Reviewer Rewards’.
 This badge encourages customers to write reviews regardless of whether it is a 1-star or 5-star review.